supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Plan_and_Portfolio_Management_with_Azure_Boards.md

 Each new project is configured with a default team, which name matches the project name.
 You have the option of creating additional teams.
 Each team can be granted access to a suite of Agile tools and team assets.
 The ability to create multiple teams gives you the flexibility to choose the proper balance between autonomy and collaboration across the enterprise.

 1. Verify that the web browser displays your Azure DevOps organization with the **EShopOnWeb** project you generated in the previous exercise.

-   > **Note**: Alternatively, you can access the project page directly by navigating to the [https://dev.azure.com/`<your-Azure-DevOps-account-name>`/Agile%20Planning%20and%20Portfolio%20Management%20with%20Azure%20Boards) URL, where the `<your-Azure-DevOps-account-name>` placeholder, represents your account name.

 1. Click the cogwheel icon labeled **Project settings** located in the lower left corner of the page to open the **Project settings** page.